Cultural tip on SDG 11: Munich’s creative quarter ‘WERK3’

 Sheep on the roof of the WERK3 in Munich © URKERN 2022 Ivana Bilz

 The nature project of Munich’s creative quarter ‘WERK3’ consists of a 2,500 square metres big meadow that is home to sheep, hares and chickens.
+A project that fits in perfectly with Goal 11 of the UN Sustainable Development Goals "".

 The six sheep who live on the roof of the 2,500 square metres big in the east of Munich have plenty of room.
 Only hares and chickens share their pasture.
 The herd of Valais Blacknose sheep comprises female triplets and a ram.
 There are also two lambs that were born in October 2020.